Optimal stopping, randomized stopping and singular control with partial information flow: Abstract

 \section{Abstract}

 The purpose of this paper is two-fold:

 \begin{itemize} \item We extend the well-known relation between optimal stopping and randomized stopping of a given stochastic process to a situation where the available information flow is a filtration with no a priori assumed relation to the filtration of the process.
-We call these problems optimal stopping and randomized stopping with \emph{general} information.

-\item Following an idea of Krylov \cite{K} we introduce a special \emph{singular} stochastic control problem with general information and show that this is also equivalent to the partial information optimal stopping and randomized stopping problems.
-Then we show that the solution of this singular control problem can be expressed in terms of general information) variational inequalities.
-In the special case of partial information this can in turn can be rewritten as a reflected backward stochastic differential equation (RBSDE) with partial information.
+We call these problems optimal stopping and randomized stopping with \emph{general} information. \item Following an idea of Krylov \cite{K} we introduce a special \emph{singular} stochastic control problem with general information and show that this is also equivalent to the partial information optimal stopping and randomized stopping problems.
+Then we show that the solution of this singular control problem can be expressed in terms of partial information variational inequalities.

 \end{itemize}